 • Do you need to make durable or secure ID cards?

 Knowing how you'll be using a card printer will help you decide what type, print method, and other features you'll need.
 Let's review some of the key features and functions.

-The most economical of the ID Card Printers.
 With a limited footprint and scaled down capabilities, this printer class is made for low volume and on-the-go printing applications.
 Printers in this category are designed for print volumes from 1-100 cards per day.
 Value printers like the Zebra ZXP Series 3 are a perfect fit for small businesses that print on demand or in limited batches.

 These are the most robust printers in the industry.
 Premium printers occupy a larger footprint and typically offer more options for lamination and encoding technologies.
 With larger supply capacities, these printers are made to print all day.
 Printers like the Fargo HDP5000 typically can handle volumes of over 500 cards per day easily and are designed for applications that have high security and demanding print volume requirements.